-The Shevlin Family Foundation's mission is to promote hope by meeting the practical needs of addicted persons committed to long-term recovery.
+The Shevlin Family Foundation's mission is to promote hope by meeting the practical needs of those in early addiction recovery.

 ~ providing short term recovery house scholarships (for houses we believe provide a safe, sober, and structured environment for those we serve) and other needs like food, transportation, legal advocacy , sober support and encouragement etc. to persons who don't have resources to meet these needs;